 How to use iVOL

 I-Vol is the national volunteering database, where you can find all the various volunteer opportunities active in Ireland.
-You can use it to choose the roles you prefer according to specific criteria (See below).
+You can use it to choose the roles you prefer according to specific criteria.

-What happens when I apply for a role online through iVOL?
+What happens when I register interest for a role online through iVOL?

 Depending on the organisation one of 3 things may happen.